 Once you've told us what platform features your app will use, it's time to install it.

-By default, newly built Slack apps can only be installed on the team they belong to.
-Installing your app on other teams means learning the sad songs and waltzes of OAuth 2.0.
+By default, newly built Slack apps can only be installed on the workspace they belong to.
+Installing your app on other workspaces means learning the sad songs and waltzes of OAuth 2.0.

-We've made it triumphantly easy to install apps on your own team without needing to learn OAuth.
-To distribute your app for other teams to install, implement our OAuth 2.0 authentication flow and submit it to our App Directory.
+We've made it triumphantly easy to install apps on your own workspace without needing to learn OAuth.
+To distribute your app for other workspaces to install, implement our OAuth 2.0 authentication flow and submit it to our App Directory.
 Our team will review your submission and work with you to get it listed.

 Slack apps are carefully scoped to use only the permissions & capabilities needed to fitfully function.